MrDallOca/markdown-pdf/README.md

 + markdown-preview-plus bug corrected

-Don't forget to leave a star!
+Don't forget to leave a 🌟!

-# 🌟

 ---